Muzatheking12/PoseidonQ/Readme.md

 <li>Input Columns are SMILES and Value</li>
 <li>Java JRE setup is provided within software directory, install it to use PadelPy descriptors</li>
 <li>Choose same Fingerprint/Descriptors for AD Definition, Comparison and Building Model</li>
 <li>For External validation, Value column for Regression models and Bioactivity column for Classification models.
-Here Value must in pIC50 and Bioactivity in binarized format </li>
+Here Value must in pIC50 and Bioactivity in binarized format and SMILES header for SMILES which will be first column </li>
 <li>If You are facing issues while Deployment regarding the Module, Please use the 'requirements.txt' provided in this Repo</li>

 # Cite Us